 This will be by far the most extensive visit up until now during my Promenade Days project.
-I’ve visited Werner for a weekend, and we spent two days together, roaming the streets and buildings of Munich as well as Regensburg.
+I visited Werner for a weekend, and we spent two days together, roaming the streets and buildings of Munich as well as Regensburg.

 Munich is the capital and most populous city in Bavaria.
 With its rich history and culture, and the numerous “Brauhäuser” there’s a lot to do in this big city.
 But, for a big city, the architecture is quite, well, let’s say, modest.
-The city center is filled with old, beautiful buildings, and all the modern glass and steel buildings are in the outer rings.
+The city centre is filled with old, beautiful buildings, and all the modern glass and steel buildings are in the outer rings.
 Something you wouldn’t expect from a big city like this, but it gives Munich its own charm.

 It was a bit more difficult for me to do my kind of photography, but I adapted fairly quickly.